-To make all of this happen, we have until July 1st to raise $651,000CDN!
-It's a staggering figure, but that money represents an incredible opportunity to really do something good, so we aren't going to let it deter us.
+To make all of this happen, we had until July 1st to raise $651,000CDN ($508,000 USD)!
+It's a staggering figure, but that money represents an incredible opportunity to really do something good.

-While Esther was the catalyst that got our wheels turning, the realization that so many animals could be treated and potentially saved by this device, was the driving force behind our decision to see this project through.
-Opportunities to do great things don't come along every day, but today is one of those days.
+While Esther was the catalyst that got this fundraiser going, the realization that so many animals will be treated and potentially saved by this device and your overwhelming generosity, is truly remarkable and a testament to human compassion for our fellow beings.
+Opportunities to do great things don't come along every day, but this fundraiser certainly was.
 Nobody should have to move mountains to gain access to the medical equipment they need for a family member.
-The acquisition of a Pegaso™ will change the game for large animals in Canada, and give many of them a fighting chance they just didn't have before.
+The acquisition of the Pegaso™ will change the game for large animals in Canada, and give many of them a fighting chance they just didn't have before.